 To begin with, I need to apologise for the delay in putting up this chapter.
-Perhaps this is the longest ‘in between chapter’ break I’ve taken from the time I have started writing for Varsity.
+Perhaps this is the longest ‘in-between chapter’ break I’ve taken from the time I have started writing for Varsity.
 I’ve been working on another high priority project which required my time and attention, hence the delay.

 Anyway, let us get straight to work and discuss Silver.
 Precious metals such as Gold, Silver, and Platinum are collectively referred to as ‘Bullion’.
 There is a common perception that the market price of gold and silver makes similar moves.
-If this is true, then it gives raise to many trading opportunities such a ‘pair trading’.
+If this is true, then it gives rise to many trading opportunities such a ‘pair trading’.
 We will discuss pair trading in detail, perhaps in a different module altogether.
 However, let us go ahead and investigate if Gold and Silver move in tandem.
 I did run a correlation check on Gold and Silver using 30 minutes intraday data for the last 3 months (note this is over a 1000 data points) and here are the results –

 The correlation on an intraday basis is 0.7, which is quite remarkable.
-I’m guessing the correlation on end of day basis would be even better.
+I’m guessing the correlation at the end of day basis would be even better.
 So what does this mean?
 Well, the correlation suggests that the two metals make similar moves on an intraday basis.
 If you recall, we discussed the concept of correlation in detail in the USD INR chapter.
 I’d suggest you read up section 5.3 of chapter 5 if you haven’t already done so.

 If the intraday correlation is as tight as 0.7, then we can think about exploring trading ideas of going long on gold and short on silver or vice versa.
 This will be a kind of hedged strategy as you are long and short (on similar assets) at the same time.
-The idea here is just to let you know that building such a trading strategy is a possibility, please don’t jump in and set up a trade just with this information.
+The idea here is just to let you know that building such a trading strategy is a possibility; please don’t jump in and set up a trade just with this information.
 J

 There are lots of other things to take care of when you initiate such trades; more on pair trading at a later point.
 Meanwhile, have a look at the intraday graph of both gold and silver; I’ve normalized it to start at 100 so that the graphs are more comparable –

 Anyway, as I mentioned earlier, I’ve used intraday data here to develop both the correlation and the graph.
-Longer term data will portray more meaningful information.
+Longer-term data will portray more meaningful information.
 In fact, I dug up the correlation data between silver and gold from a recent survey by Thomson Reuters, and here is what they suggest –

 The tight EOD correlation implies that traders and investors consider both gold and silver as safe havens in times of economic crisis.
-This further implies that any global geo political tensions tend to drive the price of not just gold, but silver as well.
+This further implies that any global geopolitical tensions tend to drive the price of not just gold, but silver as well.

 Also, please do note the correlation of Silver with Oil, it is quite erratic and gives a sense on unreliability here.